Queen Mantfombi Dlamini Zulu, Background, Interim Zulu leader, Children - Pindula

 - Prince Misuzulu Zulu, born 23 September 1974 in Kwahlabisa, KwaZulu-Natal.
 He studied at International Studies in Jacksonville, Florida, and is a strong candidate as Zwelethini's successor.

 - Princess Ntandoyesizwe Zulu, born 1976.
-She was married on the 13 April, 2002 at Enyokeni Royal Palace, Nongoma, to the late Kgosi Oupa Moilwa, Chief of the Bahurutse Bagamoilwa.
+She was married on 13 April 2002 at Enyokeni Royal Palace, Nongoma, to the late Kgosi Oupa Moilwa, Chief of the Bahurutse Bagamoilwa.
 The civil ceremony took place on July 11, 2004, in Pongola.

-- Princess Bukhosibemvelo, born 1980, who married Sipho Nyawo.
+- Princess Bukhosibemvelo Zulu, born 1980, who married Sipho Nyawo.
 Her husband paid 120 cows as part of the ilobolo for her.

 Named Interim Leader of Zulu Nation